skmin-lab/unixmd/docs/source/workflow.rst

 - BOCOH

-This file shows off-diagonal elements of the density matrix at each time step.
+This file shows off-diagonal elements of the density matrix at each MD step.
 Only the upper triangular portions are given because of hermiticity.
 The real and imaginary part of each element are written alternately.

 .. code-block:: bash